eapostol/random-dice-roller/README.md

 ## How It Works

-The application uses JavaScript to generate a random number between 1 and 6 when the "Roll Dice" button is clicked.
+The application uses JavaScript to generate a random number between 1 and 6, including 1, when the "Roll Dice" button is clicked.
 The result is then displayed on the screen.
+The code has been refactored for better performance and readability.
+The dice can also scale in size based on user interaction.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.
+Dice Rolling Application

+This is a simple Dice Rolling Application built using HTML, CSS, and JavaScript.
+The application allows users to roll a virtual dice and get a random number between 1 and 6 for each die.